I get so many variations of this question.

 It is critical that you keep your recovery information up to date.

-Not doing so is, by far, the fastest way to lose access to your account — forever — should something go wrong.
-It’s also a way to end up unable to access your account until you return home after traveling.
+Not doing so is by far the fastest way to lose access to your account — forever — should something go wrong.
+It’s also a way to end up unable to access your email while traveling.

 While many feel that the approach is somewhat ham-handed on Microsoft’s part, the reality is they’re fighting an incredibly difficult problem: account theft.

-I’ll review the steps I believe you’ll need to take, and explain why this is happening.
+I’ll review the steps I believe you need to take, and explain why this is happening.